 This is an interesting one, because I think it might come down to personal technique.
 Obviously you need to run through the basic troubleshooting, because having out of whack proportions is a surefire way to wind up with a wet dough.

-To your credit, however, flours can have very different weights – no two bags are the same.
-And maybe (although I don’t know for sure) there’s variation from country to country.
+To your credit, however, flours can have very different absorbencies- no two bags are the same.
+There’s variation from brand to brand, country to country.
 It shouldn’t be enough to take a dough from shapeable to batter, but it is worth mentioning.

 While the dough looks wet, it generally is very shapeable.
 You might panic and think ‘there’s no way I can get my hands in there’ but generally, you can.
 This dough is a high hydration one, no doubt about it.
 However, the ideal consistency of it should not be sticky.
 It might be wobbly and a little too wobbly to form into a shape, but it shouldn’t be sticky.
 So, what are the possible reasons?